 Full-dive, flattening complexity

-With the new updated system each class picked will be equivalent to having all Circles, to be abolished, which is an effective way to simplify the advancement as a whole, it makes the systems be more similar to traditional ones and still keeps the same unbound advancement that is the heart of the game.
-For that to work the restrictions on where to pick each class have to be lifted which may cause new players to be overwhelmed by options on the first advancement, going from three choices to a minimum of ten without the safeguard provided by the second Circle of the starting class.
+Re:Build came to streamline building using classes at full power from start, it is an effective way to simplify the advancement as a whole and makes the systems be more similar to traditional ones.
+That said it still keeps the same unbound advancement that is the heart of the game.
+For that to work the restrictions on where to pick each class have to be lifted which can cause new players to be overwhelmed by options on the first advancement, going from three choices to a minimum of ten without the safeguard provided by the second Circle of the starting class.

 There are no doubts the system is easier to understand as a whole and may not be as scary for new players once they research about the game online, that said it may not be the case for a blind play as the first advancement is not only quite early in game but also huge load of options to check and analyse.
 Some restriction on the starting pool may be welcome on the first advancement as classes as Sorcerer, Oracle, Templar and any crafting class aren’t suitable for the first promotion, in fact comparing to the old system all the essential skills have to be crammed in the base class and the system can’t develop the same learning curve present in Rank-Circle which means players that chose their class order poorly can get stuck in a limited class till their next advancement unless they gather enough points to reset.